 How Often Should Hard Hats Be Inspected

-2. Look for any strange signs in the suspension such as loss of flexibility, cracks, frays, breaks, and even damages in the stitching
+2. Look for any strange signs in the suspension, such as loss of flexibility, cracks, frays, breaks, and even damages in the stitching

 3. If you’re an employer, you should survey your employees on the condition of their hard hats.
 Ask them whether their helmets had previously been subjected to any impact or penetration as they were using them

-Taking a chance with a damaged hard hat is dangerous because the suspension mechanism may have been tampered with making the entire system less capable of reducing the impact of objects.
+Taking a chance with a damaged hard hat is dangerous because the suspension mechanism may have been tampered with, making the entire system less capable of reducing the impact of objects.

-These guidelines help users determine how frequently they should inspect hard hats and make the right choice whenever they find any issue with the helmets. check how often should hard hats be inspected.
+These guidelines help users determine how frequently they should inspect hard hats and make the right choice whenever they find any issue with the helmets.
+Check how often hard hats should be inspected.

 When are Hard Hats Required?